 To demystify the problem, I ended up:

-And what I noticed was that the bindings were different, this last one, that was working, didn’t contain the ApplicationIntent attribute and two other additional attributes like MultiSubnetFailover attribute.
+And what I noticed was that the bindings were different; this last one, which was working, didn’t contain the ApplicationIntent attribute and two additional attributes, like the MultiSubnetFailover attribute.

 I end up realizing that, because I didn’t have access to the client and I was with limit access to my dev machines, I end up creating the Schemas and the transformations using a different version: BizTalk Server 2016.

-The schemas and almost artifacts, even if you developer in a higher version, it will work well on BizTalk Server 2013 R2, you just need to compile with a different network.
+The schemas and artifacts, even if you develop in a higher version, will work well on BizTalk Server 2013 R2; you just need to compile with a different network.
 Nevertheless, I will not advise doing that.
 However, the binding files are different and not compatible between these two versions for this adapter.

 Solution

-- Manually remove, fixing the binding file, for example, open in notepad and remove the ApplicationIntent=”ReadWrite”;
+- Manually remove, fixing the binding file, for example, open it in Notepad and remove the ApplicationIntent=”ReadWrite”.

 - You will find other issues that you need to solve;

-- But it is the most consistent option, everything will be updated and you sure that you have all the correct resources.
+- But it is the most consistent option, everything will be updated, and you’re sure that you have all the correct resources.